 Undocumented Student Task Force

-The Undocumented Student Task Force (USTF) consists of members that are points of contact for a majority of the offices and services on campus.
-Some of the Offices the task force works with are financial aid, housing, admissions, etc.
+The Undocumented Student Task Force (USTF) consists of members that are points of contact for student offices and services on campus.
+Some of the offices the task force works with are financial aid, housing, admissions, etc.

-If you have questions or need assistance, please contact one of the people below and they will assist you or get you in contact with someone who can.
+If you have questions or need assistance, please contact the First-Generation+ Resource Center or the Roberto Hernandez Center, and they will assist you or get you in contact with someone who can.

 Alberto Maldonado, Roberto Hernandez Center